 Didn’t blog yesterday!
 A lost opportunity!
 However I did some watercolor and pen sketching.
 Good start… on getting back into it.
-And I studied mixed media a bit – got inspired by Squidoo lenses and YouTube videos and Pinterest.
+And I studied mixed media a bit – got inspired by YouTube videos and Pinterest Mixed Media.
 Fun!!
 I love mixed media, and will focus on that as I go forward with my artistic adventure.
 I’ve just moved my easel across the room and hope that will help me start making progress again.
 I have a lot of poster boards that I want to use… little ones… and I’ll use them all for mixed media practice.
 It is practice that makes art real.

 Same with writing!
 Daily writing practice creates a sense of comfort with the skills involved.
 When doing a first draft, it is important to abandon the internal editor.
 “Aunt Mandy, go away!
 I’m writing!”
 Expel that editor and suddenly you can go wild with your writing and create something truly unique and daring.